MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

      -TemplateParameterFile $HOME/az140-11_azuredeploycl11.parameters.json
    ```

-   > **Note**: Do not wait for the deployment to complete but instead proceed to the next exercise.
+   > **Note**: Do not wait for the deployment to complete but instead proceed to the next task.
 The deployment might take about 10 minutes.

 #### Task 4: Deploy Azure Bastion